mredenti/ModernCMake/slides/episodes/testing.md

 ## CTEST

 - The CTest is the testing tool used to control how tests execute

+- By default, `ctest` will execute all defined tests one at a time, logging a status message as each test is started and completed, but hiding all test output.
+An overall summary of the tests will be printed at the end.

 - Rich features are provided for defining how tests use resources, constraints between tests, and controlling how tests execute.